Code-the-Dream-School/python-essentials-v2/assignments/09Introduction to Databases and SQL.md

-Introduction to Databases and SQL**
+# **Assignment 9: Introduction to Databases and SQL**

-For this assignment, you create code in your python_homework/assignment8 folder.
+For this assignment, you create code in your python_homework/assignment9 folder.

 ## **Task 1: Create a New SQLite Database**
-1. Within your python_homework repository, create an `assignment8` git branch.
+1. Within your python_homework repository, create an `assignment9` git branch.
-2. Make the `assignment8`  folder the working folder.
-Within the `assignment8` folder, create a file `sql_intro.py`.
+2. Make the `assignment9`  folder the working folder.
+Within the `assignment9` folder, create a file `sql_intro.py`.
 3. Write code to connect to a new SQLite database, `../db/magazines.db` and to close the connection.
 4. Execute the script and confirm the database file is created.
 Note: All SQL statements should be executed within a `try` block, followed by a corresponing `except` block, because any SQL statement can cause an exception to be raised.